commontoolsinc/RFC/rfc/capability-provider.md

 #### Rule Definition

-Rules are entities with an active assertion where
+A rule is defined by an assertion where:

-1. Type (`the` field) is the `"application/javascript"`.
+1. Type (`the` field) is `"application/javascript"`
-2. Value (`is` field) is the ES module source code.
+2. Value (`is` field) contains JavaScript code as an ES module

-Rules CAN be added to the space by asserting a facts using [memory protocol].
+Rules are added to the space by asserting facts via the [memory protocol].

 ### Rule Binding

-Rule binding is a fact that maps entity (`of` field) and type (`the` field) to a desired export of the [rule definition] value.
-It is similar to a setter concept in the programming languages, when matching fact is asserted or retracted mapped rule gets executed.
+A rule binding is a fact that maps an entity (`of` field) and type (`the` field) to a specific rule.
+It functions similarly to a setter in programming languages - when a matching fact is asserted or retracted, the bound rule is executed.

-Rule MUST be considered bound if space has corresponding **rule binding** - an active fact where:
+A rule is considered bound when the space contains an active fact where:

-1. Entity (`of` field) is same as of asserted fact.
+1. Entity (`of` field) matches the entity of the asserted fact
-1. Type (`the` field) is the same as of asserted fact with a `/` prefix.
+2. Type (`the` field) matches the type of the asserted fact with a `/` prefix
-2. Value (`is` field) is a URI for a rule entity in the space with an optional `#` fragment.
+3. Value (`is` field) is a URI of the rule entity in the space, with an optional `#` fragment
-  - If there is a `#` fragment it denotes export name of the rule module.
+   - If a `#` fragment is present, it specifies which export of the rule module to invoke
-  - If `#` fragment is omitted the `default` export of ther rule module is implied.
+   - If no `#` fragment is provided, the `default` export of the rule module is used

 ### Rule Execution

-Rule MUST be executed when fact matching a binding is asserted or retracted.
-Valid implementation of the protocol MUST do perform following steps when facts are transected into memory
+A rule MUST be executed when a fact matching its binding is asserted or retracted.
+A valid implementation of the protocol MUST perform the following steps when facts are transacted into memory:

-1. Resolve **rule binding** by selecting a fact where
+1. Resolve the **rule binding** by finding a fact where:
-  - Entity (`of` field) is matches asserted fact entity.
+   - Entity (`of` field) matches the asserted fact's entity
-  - Type (`the` field) is matches asserted fact entity with `/` prefix.
+   - Type (`the` field) matches the asserted fact's type with a `/` prefix
-  - Value (`is` field) is URI.
+   - Value (`is` field) is a URI

-2. Resolve **rule** by selecting a fact where
+2. Resolve bound **rule** by finding a fact where:
-  - Entity (`of` field) matches resolved rule binding value (`is` field) without `#` framgent.
+   - Entity (`of` field) matches the rule binding's value (`is` field) without any `#` fragment
-  - Type (`the` field) matches `application/javascript`.
+   - Type (`the` field) is `application/javascript`
-  - Value (`the` field) matches ES module source code.
+   - Value (`is` field) contains ES module source code

-3. Inovke **rule** by performing following steps
+3. Invoke the **rule** by:
-  - Evaluating ES module in a sandboxed JS runtime.
+   - Evaluating the ES module in a sandboxed JS runtime
-  - If rule binding value (`is` field) has `#` fragment call module export, with a matching name of the fragment, passing asserted/retracted fact.
+   - If the rule binding value has a `#` fragment, invoking the named export
-  - If rule binding value (`is` field) has no `#` fragment, call `default` module export passing asserted/retracted fact.
+   - If the rule binding has no `#` fragment, invoking the `default` export
+   - Passing the asserted/retracted fact as an argument
-  - Run returned generator folling rule execution steps until it returns or throws an exception.
+   - Running the returned generator following the appropriate rule execution steps until it returns or throws

 ### Rule Execution Steps

 #### Deductive Rule Execution Steps

-Deductive rules MUST be run in a **synchronously** inside a transaction call.
-If rule yields `{ memory/query: args }` command runtime MUST perform `/memory/query` invocation defined by [memory protocol] with the `args`.
-Execution MUST be resumed with a result of the invocation.
+Deductive rules MUST be executed **synchronously** within the triggering transaction.
+When a rule yields:

+- `{ memory/query: args }` - The runtime MUST perform a `/memory/query` invocation as defined by [memory protocol] using the provided `args`.
+Execution MUST resume with the query result.

-If rule yields command other than `/memory/query` runtime MUST resume execution with an exception, allowing rule to `catch` and continue execution.
+- Any other command - The runtime MUST resume execution with an exception, allowing the rule to `catch` and continue execution if desired.

-If rule throws an exception transaction MUST fail with thrown error.
+If the rule throws an exception, the transaction MUST fail with the thrown error.

-If rule returns a value it MUST be interpreted as derived facts.
-All derived facts MUST be included in the transaction.
-Derived assertion with same entity and attribute as fact that caused execution SHOULD NOT cause recursive rule call, instead it should assert fact directly.
+When a rule returns a value, it MUST be interpreted as a collection of derived facts.
+All these derived facts MUST be included in the current transaction.
+A derived fact with the same entity and attribute as the triggering fact MUST NOT cause a recursive rule call - instead, it should be asserted as a fact.

 #### Reactive Rule Execution Steps

-Reactive rules MUST be executed **asynchronously** outside a transaction call.
-If rule yields `{ memory/query: args }` command runtime MUST perform `/memory/query` invocation defined by [memory protocol] with the provided `args`.
-Execution MUST be resumed with a result of the invocation.
+Reactive rules MUST be executed **asynchronously** concurrently with a triggering transaction.
+When a rule yields:

+- `{ memory/query: args }` - The runtime MUST perform a `/memory/query` invocation as defined by [memory protocol] using the provided `args`.
+Execution MUST resume with the query result.

-Unlike deductive rules, reactive rules MAY yield other, potentially effectful, commands provided by the system.
-Runtime MUST perform commands using corresponding [UCAN Invocation] with `cmd` corresponding to a key of the yielded object, and value as `args`.
-Runtime MAY choose which commands reacitve rule are given access to.
+- Other commands - Unlike deductive rules, reactive rules MAY yield other commands, including effectful ones provided by the system.
+The runtime MUST perform these commands using corresponding [UCAN Invocation] where the command key becomes `cmd` and the value becomes `args`.
+The runtime MAY restrict which commands reactive rules can access.

-> ⚠️ It is RECOMMENDED that runtime does not provide commands able to transact changes in the space as those would bypass consistency guarantees.
+> ⚠️ It is RECOMMENDED that runtimes do not provide commands to transact changes in the space, as they can violate consistency guarantees.

-Reactive rules sterm mus be run with an **optimistic concurrency**:
+Reactive rules MUST be executed with **optimistic concurrency**:

-1. Runtime MUST record each facts queried during execution
+1. The runtime MUST record all facts queried during execution
-1. Returned value MUST be interpreted as derived facts.
+2. The returned value MUST be interpreted as a collection of derived facts
-1. If any of the queried fact has changed rule execution MUST be retried with an exponential beckoff.
+3. Before committing, if any queried facts have changed, rule execution MUST be retried with exponential backoff
-1. If max retry limit is reached runtum SHOULD block transactions for facts queried by rule to gurantee consistency.
+4. If the maximum retry limit is reached, the runtime SHOULD block transactions for facts queried by the rule to guarantee consistency of derived facts
-1. Derived facts MUST be transacted.
+5. Derived facts MUST be transacted in a separate transaction

-This ensures **causal consistency** guarantee - changes will be applied correctly once all dependencies are stable.
+This approach ensures **causal consistency** - changes will be applied correctly once all dependencies are stable.

 **Deductive Rule Example**: